tomnatt/year-in-pictures/README.md

 1. Create new `$year/thumbnails` directory in `/images/`
 1. Add new year data block in `_config/jekyll_config.yml`
 1. Add new year in `_config/years.yml` and rebuild database
+1. Check [a short photographer page](http://localhost:4000/photographers/36.html) for length of RH menu
 1. Add January photos as normal